mosa/MOSA-Project/docs/about-this-documentation.rst

 Use only lowercase alphanumeric characters and ``-`` (minus) symbol.

-Suffix filenames with the ``.rst`` extension.
-When GitHub can render them.
+Suffix filenames with the ``.rst`` extension, so GitHub can render them.

 ***********